 Because lenses are usually only compatible with cameras made from certain brands, you can easily become a captive consumer who needs to stick with the same brand, or small range of brands, to get value from your lens library.
 This makes it important to get it right the first time.

 Some experienced users will swear by a particular brand, but we test every product on its own merits.
-Read our camera reviews to find out which models are the best.
+Read our digital camera reviews to find out which models are the best.

 Which brands release mirrorless cameras?